-It is anticipated that pedestrian activity along the project roadways will be in the low range per Chapter 5 of the DCM.
-For adjacent pedestrian facilities within the low pedestrian volume criteria, the DCM requires a minimum maintained average of 0.4 foot-candles with an average to-minimum uniformity ratio no greater than 4:1.
+It is anticipated that pedestrian activity along the project roadways will be in the medium range per Chapter 5 of the DCM.
+For adjacent pedestrian facilities within the medium pedestrian volume criteria, the DCM requires a minimum maintained average horizontal illuminance of 0.5 foot-candles with an average-to-minimum uniformity ratio no greater than 4:1 and a minimum vertical illuminance of 0.2 foot-candles.